UrielCh/ovh-java-sdk/README.md

         System.out.printf("%s status:%s expire on:%s\n", serviceName, service.status.toString(), sdf.format(service.expiration));
     }

 by default you will the the folling error:
     [main] ERROR net.minidev.ovh.core.ApiOvhConfigBasic - No cert directory, can not save consumer_key! please set `consumer_key_storage` variable to a valid directory in your ./ovh.conf, ~/.ovh/config, ~/ovh.conf or /etc/ovh.conf, or in your environ variale OVH_CONSUMER_KEY_STORAGE
-    [main] ERROR net.minidev.ovh.core.ApiOvhConfigBasic - no applicationKey, using the defaut one create a key, and set `application_key' and 'application_secret` variable in your ./ovh.conf, ~/.ovh/config, ~/ovh.conf or /etc/ovh.conf, or in your environ variales OVH_APPLICATION_KEY and OVH_APPLICATION_SECRET
+    [main] ERROR net.minidev.ovh.core.ApiOvhConfigBasic - no applicationKey, using the defaut one create a key, and set `application_key` and `application_secret` variable in your ./ovh.conf, ~/.ovh/config, ~/ovh.conf or /etc/ovh.conf, or in your environ variales OVH_APPLICATION_KEY and OVH_APPLICATION_SECRET

 because you need ton configure your ovh access, but it will work.